EngrBree/Crime-report/README.md

   ![View All Chats Screenshot](assets/images/chats.mp4)

 ### Step 7: Viewing User Profile
-- **Description:** View and edit your profile or another user's profile, including the list of reports and messages sent.
+- **Description:** The users see their profile and they can log out

   ![User Profile Screenshot](assets/images/userProf.mp4)